- University Life

 Enrolling in the American University's College Credit Option is a great way to enrich your NSLC experience.
 Your course will help prepare you for the experiences and expectations of college life by challenging you with college-level assignments.
 But before enrolling in the credit option, it is important that you understand the academic expectations of taking a course for university credit.
 Please read carefully with your parent or guardian the important information below.

 American University awards credit based on a minimum of 12.5 instructional hours and 25 hours of independent student work per credit.
 Instructional hours are derived not only from the lectures, simulations, and other experiential learning gained through your NSLC program, but also from supplemental classes with an AU professor.
 The additional classes are held during your NSLC program at times that do not conflict with other NSLC activities.
 Each NSLC program has a unique AU course designed to correlate with each NSLC program's area of study.
 The AU course allows you to explore relevant topics of interest in greater detail with your AU professor.
-The number of credits offered varies by program.
 You can access information about each course at the links on the course information page.
 Click on the course outlines for general information on assignments.
 Although syllabi are not finalized until closer to summer, you may obtain a previous year's syllabus by emailing firstname.lastname@example.org.
 You may also call the AU credit office at 202-885-2442 if you wish to speak with someone about the college credit option.

 Students may take the college credit for a letter grade (A-F), if they anticipate transferring the credit to another college or university.
 However, since this is university-level work, selecting to enroll in the course credit on a pass/fail basis may be a good choice.
 To choose the pass/fail option you must email the NSLC College Credit Coordinator at firstname.lastname@example.org before the first day of your NSLC program.
 Please note that a grade of Pass indicates performance of no less than a 2.0 on a conventional grading scale.
 Please be advised that failure to complete assignments may result in failing the course which will be reflected on your permanent college transcript.
 If no assignments are completed, the student's incomplete status will default to a failed grade.